- American Family vs. Mercury: Which one is the cheapest?

 American Family vs. Mercury: Which offers better discounts?

-Discounts are important to insurance customers and can help you save a lot on your yearly insurance costs.
-Below are some of the discounts American Family and Mercury give to their customers.
+Discounts matter to insurance customers and can significantly lower yearly costs.
+Below are some discounts American Family and Mercury offer their customers.

 Discounts | Mercury | American Family |